Configuring Virtual Auditoriums

 Default: Large main speaker and up to 7 other participants (1+7 layout).

 The maximum number of Host participants that each Guest will see, and the layout used to show them.
 For more information, see Selecting the layout seen by participants.

-If enabled, the display name or alias of each main speaker is shown.
-For more information, see Showing the names of speakers.
+If participant name overlays are enabled, the display name or alias of the participants (the current main speaker and thumbnails) is shown in a text overlay along the bottom of their video image.
+For more information, see Showing the names of participants as a text overlay.

 When enabled, Guest participants will be muted when they first join the conference.
 After the conference has started, Hosts can use the Infinity Connect client to unmute Guests, either individually or as a group.

 |Lock presenter as main speaker||